List of religious populations: Sikhs

 The Sikh homeland is the Punjab state, in India, where Sikhs make up approximately 58% of the population.
 This is the only place where Sikhs are in the majority.
 Sikhs have emigrated to countries all over the world – especially to English-speaking and East Asian nations.
 In doing so they have retained, to an unusually high degree, their distinctive cultural and religious identity.

 Sikhs are not ubiquitous worldwide in the way that adherents of larger world religions are, and they remain primarily an ethnic religion.
-But they can be found in many international cities and have become an especially strong religious presence in the United Kingdom and Canada.
-Sikhism is also the fastest growing religion in New Zealand and Australia.
+They can be found in many international cities and have become an especially strong religious presence in the United Kingdom and Canada.
+Sikhism is the fastest growing religion in New Zealand and Australia.